yokesharun/react-instagram-streamer/README.md

 ## Props

 - `accessToken` - to pass the instagram access token.
-- `imageWidth` - it controls, width of the image to be displayed.
-Accepts Numerics.
-- `imageHeight` - it controls, height of the image to be displayed.
-Accepts Numerics.
 - `nos` - it controls, number of the images to be displayed.
 Accepts Numerics.

 ## Preview